adjust/cocos2dx_sdk/doc/android/eclipse.md

 ## <a id="basic-integration">Basic integration

-We will describe the steps to integrate the adjust SDK into your Cocos2d-x Android project.
+We will describe the steps to integrate the Adjust SDK into your Cocos2d-x Android project.

 ### <a id="sdk-get">Get the SDK